hiago-balbino/design-patterns-go/singleton/README.md

   We give everyone the same instance
 * Want to prevent anyone creating additional copies
 * Need to take care of lazy instantiation

-## Notes

-* Lazy one-time initialization using sync.Once
-* Singleton is not scary, but it needs to be used carefully :)